sharan-naribole/sharan-naribole.github.io-old/_posts/2017-02-26-h1b-eda-part-II.markdown

 *Note: This is a re-post of my blog contributed to* **[NYC Data Science Academy][nyc_dsa]**.

-Following up on the data wrangling performed in [Part I][h-1b-part-I] of this H-1B data exploration series, we're now ready to interpret the data.
+Following up on the data wrangling performed in [Part I][previous] of this H-1B data exploration series, we're now ready to interpret the data.
 I begin the data analysis by focusing on the employers with highest number of applications in the dataset and analyze the salaries offered by them with other popular employers.
 Next, I focus on the applications related to Data Science job positions.
 Last, I explore the distribution of Data Science related jobs across the US and the relationship with cost of living.
 Let's begin!

 The code used in this blog can be found on [GitHub][github].